bhhbazinga/Dyna-IL2CppDumper/README.md

 # Dyna-IL2CppDumper
-Windows edition of IL2Cppdumper, dump data when the game is running, used to bypass protection and encryption.
+Windows edition of IL2Cppdumper ported from [Riru-Il2CppDumper](https://github.com/Perfare/Riru-Il2CppDumper) , dump data when the game is running, used to bypass protection and encryption.